runfourestrun/neo4j-and-haproxy/README.md

 ### Things I do not understand...

-1. What is certbot being used for
-2.
+1. I don't need to use certbot since letsencrypt is not issuing the cert but GTS is..